Breaking the Stealth-Potency Trade-off in Clean-Image Backdoors with Generative Trigger Optimization: Methodology

 \subsection{Overview}

 GCB aims to minimize the CA drop while maintaining a high ASR for clean-image backdoors.
 In these scenarios, a portion of training images are deliberately mislabeled, but the images themselves remain unchanged.
-To select images to mislabel, we introduce a new network C-InfoGAN, that is trained to recognize patterns present in some training images but distinct from those patterns used for benign tasks.
-The GCB framework is illustrated in Fig.~\ref{fig:framework}.
-GCB comprises three stages: attack preparation, poisoning, and inference.
-During attack preparation, the C-InfoGAN is trained to identify these specific patterns.
-Subsequently, we utilize the $Q$ component of C-InfoGAN to identify training images with the pattern and mislabel them.
-In the inference stage, we use the $G$ component to convert any image into a triggered input, misleading the victim model to predict $y_t$.
+We introduce C-InfoGAN to learn and score candidate variations for selecting images to mislabel; their transfer to real samples and preservation of benign label information are evaluated empirically.
+The GCB framework is illustrated in Fig.~\ref{fig:framework} and comprises attack preparation, poisoning, and inference.
+During preparation, $Q$ learns to distinguish the generated conditional branches and is then used to score labeled training images.
+In the poisoning stage, the highest-scoring source-class images are relabeled.
+In the inference stage, the label-conditioned generator $G$ converts a source input into a triggered input intended to be predicted as $y_t$.